kneteviresh/react-sliding-sidemenu/README.md

 ### onLinkItemClick(clickedLink)
    this function can be passed as props to the component , which will be executed on click of the menu links. function will recieve an arguement which holds the details of the clicked link.
+**Note** to use above function pass href for that link as "#".At a time either href or onClick one of can be used.

 ## **dataForLinks** sample object